 Kanban become popular in the IT industry in recent years.
 It is a pull-based manufacturing method.
 It is both a method and a visual tool that provides you with a quick glimpse of how the project has evolved so far.
 You can grasp how all the project activities are being done by different teams.
 The tasks are mentioned in the form of cards which can be moved back and forth by teams as the project progresses.
 Kanban is especially helpful when several teams need to work collaboratively in product development.

 The name itself suggests that it is a combination of both Scrum and Kanban.
 If you want the best of Kanban and Scrum then you need to have Scrumban.
-It is a hybrid solution for your project management as you can have daily meetings using Scrum and movable tabs in the Kanban forms which helps you keep updated about the work in progress without limiting the continuous workflow.
+It is a hybrid solution for your project management as you can have daily meetings using Scrum and movable tabs in the Kanban forms which help you keep updated about the work in progress without limiting the continuous workflow.
 Scrumban lets you handle the sudden changes that occur in the project smoothly.

 You might have heard the term “sprint” during project discussions in your company.
 Well, sprints are an integral part of the Agile project management methodology.
 As the name suggests, Agile means it has the power to adapt to dynamic customer needs.
 The agile methodology comprises a set of standard principles which can be able to help enterprises face diverse situations.
 The sprints are the brief delivery cycles are coupled with regular feedback sessions which help teams to keep order.
 Agile doesn’t use a well-established roadmap rather it lets you change the deliverables at any point during the project’s progress.